Vineyards-AI-Lab/auto_judgement_nlp/README.md

 # auto_judgement_nlp
-auto-judgement using nlp-ai tech accepted by Journal of High School of Science
+auto-judgement using nlp-ai tech

+accepted by Journal of High School Science